Skip to Content

 The majority of the ingredients are spices you already have on hand, and it wouldn’t shock me if you keep the fresh ingredients stocked in your household as well.

-You’ll love how hearty the chili is and you won’t miss the beans!
+You’ll love how hearty the chili is and you won’t miss the beans from traditional chili!
 The sweet potato provides a nice sweet counterbalance to the acidity of the tomatoes and peppers, hitting all the major flavor bases.

 Whether or not you’re doing a Whole30, this chili is an amazing staple to incorporate into your weeknight menu.

-It is paleo-friendly, easy on the digestive system, and makes you feel so gloriously full without going into a food coma.
+It is paleo-friendly, easy on the digestive system, and makes me feel so gloriously full without putting me in a food coma.

-This easy weeknight chili can be made after work or you can use it as a meal prep affair.
+This easy weeknight chili can be made after work or you can use it as a meal prep recipe.

 • Use ground beef or bison in place of ground turkey.